yyoshiaki/MEnet/README.md

-# MethylationNet
+# MEnet

-MethylationNet is a neural-net based deconvolution method for methylation data.
+MEnet is a neural-net based deconvolution method for methylation data.

 ## Contact